SvenWille/LogicForwardProofs/README.md

 allI = all introduction
 allE = all elimination
-assumption = uses a hypothesis to proof the goal
+assumption = uses a hypothesis to proof the goal FalseE = false elemination, i.e. from false one can conclude anything notE = proof by contradiction

 ## Propositional Logic